 Tours to Rawa Island leaves daily from Kecil and Besar, and generally includes a second snorkeling stop on Pulau Serenggeh.
 Lunch is generally not included in day tours, but your guide will drop you at a restaurant.
 Check when booking.

 You will generally enter the water from the boat.
 Follow the instructions of your guide.

 The area to explore covers the reefs located along the beach, on the west side of the island.
-The seabed is mostly sandy, interspersed with rocks and coral clusters (including branching, lettuce and Porites coral), pretty well preserved (↕2-5m/6-15ft).
+The seabed is mostly sandy, interspersed with rocks and coral clusters (including branching, lettuce and porites coral), pretty well preserved (↕2-5m/6-15ft).
 Numerous giant clams, of all sizes, are embedded in the reef.

-Sea anemones are living on the reef: most of them contain ocellaris clownfish, better known by kids as “Nemo”.
+Sea anemones are living on the reef: most of them hosts ocellaris clownfish, better known by kids as “Nemo”.
 In the deeper areas, you may get the chance to see a shoal of green humphead parrotfish.
 They can grow up to 3ft/1.30 meters long, and as they are particularly impressive.

 At this spot, the water is particularly clean and clear, and the visibility is excellent.
 Sea conditions can vary, on the other hand.
 Follow your tour guide’s instructions.

-Rawa Island is an unspoiled site, and there are no restaurant on the islet.
+Rawa Island is an unspoiled site, and there is no restaurant on the islet.
 Take your own water with you, at least.
 Lunch is generally not included in day tours, but your guide will drop you at a restaurant.
 Check beforehand.